Year of Call: 2009

 Inn of Court: Lincoln’s Inn

-Her practice includes crime, professional discipline and fraud & commercial crime.
+Her practice includes crime, professional discipline and fraud & commercial crime, licensing appeals and LPP review work.
 She is a tenacious advocate who is able to effectively assimilate and deal with large amounts of information and put them into a coherent case strategy.

 Well-known for being approachable and a personable character, she is able to establish a strong rapport with a wide range of lay clients.
-Her 6 years of criminal court advocacy have gained her experience in cases involving, violence, drugs, conspiracy and fraud.
-Her practice includes 2 years working at Serious Fraud Office working as disclosure counsel and 3 years experience of professional discipline proceedings.
+Her 9 years of criminal court advocacy have gained her experience in cases involving, violence, drugs, conspiracy and fraud.
+Her practice includes 4 years working for periods for the Serious Fraud Office as disclosure counsel, a 6 month secondment to the Bank of England dealing with financial disclosure issues, and 5 years experience of professional discipline proceedings.
+Furthermore she has experience in front of several Regulatory bodies including appeals against TFL, SIA and other licensing bodies and is instructed by the HSE dealing with serious cases.

 She is comfortable either as a junior or being led, and has received praise from those who have led her regarding her enthusiasm and solid work ethic.